-$https:/\!/ecampusontario.pressbooks.pub/international tradefinance part 1/?p=172\#h5p-3$

-Carbaugh, R.J.
+$\underline{https:/\!/ecampusontario.pressbooks.pub/internationaltradefinancepart1/?p=172\#h5p-3}$ References and Attributions References Carbaugh, R.J.
 (2015).
 International economics, (15th ed.).
 Cengage Learning.
 Pugel, T. A. (2020).
 International economics, (17th ed.).
 McGraw-Hill.

-CHAPTER 4: TARIFFS

-- 4.1 The Meaning, Importance, and Types of Tariff - 4.2 The Economic Effects of an Import Tariff The Small-Country Case - 4.3 The Economic Effects of an Import Tariff The Large-Country Case - 4.4 The Terms-of-Trade Effect and a Nationally Optimal Tariff Summary

-- Discuss the meaning, importance, and types of import tariffs. - Describe the economic effects of a tariff in a small importing country.
+CHAPTER 4: TARIFFS Introduction 4.1 The Meaning, Importance, and Types of Tariff 4.2 The Economic Effects of an Import Tariff - The Small-Country Case 4.3 The Economic Effects of an Import Tariff - The Large-Country Case 4.4 The Terms-of-Trade Effect and a Nationally Optimal Tariff Summary Chapter 4 Introduction Learning Objectives After reading this chapter, you should be able to - Discuss the meaning, importance, and types of import tariffs. - Describe the economic effects of a tariff in a small importing country.
 2. - 3.
 Describe the economic effects of a tariff in a large importing country. - Explain the terms of trade effect and a nationally optimal tariff.

-Video: Tariffs

-Before reading this chapter, watch these videos outlining the basics of how tariffs affect the economy.
+Video: Tariffs Before reading this chapter, watch these videos outlining the basics of how tariffs affect the economy.